jacklangille/slam/README.md

-# Visual Intertial - Simultaneous Localization and Mapping (VI-SLAM) from Scratch!
-(HEAVY WIP)
+# Visual Intertial - Simultaneous Localization and Mapping (VI-SLAM)
 ### SLAM
 - SLAM is a technique used to build a map of an unknown environment while simultaneously keeping track of the camera's position within it.